droqsic/probe/README.md

 ## Acknowledgements

-Probe was inspired by [go-isatty](https://github.com/mattn/go-isatty), created by Yasuhiro Matsumoto.
-While reimplementing the core functionality, Probe introduces significant performance optimizations and a more efficient caching mechanism.
+Probe is inspired by [go-isatty](https://github.com/mattn/go-isatty) by Yasuhiro Matsumoto.
+While conceptually similar, Probe provides an enhanced implementation focused on performance and scalability.

 Special thanks to:

-- The Go team for creating such an excellent programming language
+- The Go team for their exceptional language and tooling
-- The maintainers of the x/sys package for providing the low-level system interfaces
+- The maintainers of x/sys for low-level system access
-- All contributors who have helped improve this project
+- All contributors who help make Probe better